 UC Berkeley's faculty members include winners of a number of awards in computing and science, including the National Medal of Science and the National Medal of Technology and Innovation.
 Gordon Moore, co-founder of Intel, one of the largest and most respected makers of semiconductor chips, is an alumnus.

 There is a huge variety of research centers available for computer science majors that encompass projects from quantum computing to nano-medicine.
 The Biomimetic Millisystems Lab is attempting to emulate certain features of animal movements in high-performance millirobots.
 Students working in this lab work closely with biologists in order to translate animal movement into practical applications in robots.

 UC Berkeley offers students with less than $80,000 in family resources access to free tuition, and as a state school, their tuition is significantly lower than comparable private institutions, about $13,000 per year.
 Forty percent of the student body attends free and a total of 65 percent receive some form of financial aid.
 UC Berkeley has the lowest rate of student indebtedness than any other public university in the country.
-The average starting salary for computer science majors from UC Berkeley is almost $105,000.
+The average starting salary for computer science majors from UC Berkeley is around $79,000.

 The Department of Computer Science at Cornell University offers a full range of undergraduate and graduate degree programs with a number of specializations.
 Students have the opportunity to learn from top-notch faculty, many of whom have won prestigious awards, like Dexter Kozen, who was honored this year with the European Association for Theoretic Computer Science Distinguished Achievement Award.
 This prize recognizes those who make outstanding contributions to theoretical computer science over a lifetime of scientific work.